-This list is of course very subjective, we are sure there are other places that would make it to the Top 10 but here are the best known local shops since two decades.
+This list is of course very subjective, we are sure there are other places that would make it to the list but here are the best known local shops since two decades.
 I also spent some time building a map at the end of the page to help you locating these fancy places.

 Serving great noodle soups using… Instant Noodles! as well as some amazing porridge.
 Half the restaurant is full before they even can take the first order, so get ready to wait, but it’s worth it!
 Another strange thing: The shop opens according to the moon calendar!
 So it is for us hard to predict what are the chances to eat there… and yet we drive all the way to see ‘if it’s open’.

 ☺ Try: ‘Mama Moo Sap’ the famous noodle with mama instant noodle (photo), ‘Woonsen Moo Sap’ (with glass noodles) ‘Khao Tom Haeg’ (Porridge with pork chop plus crispy pork)

 ✩ At the intersection of Phatiphat Road and Ranong Road (not far from Blue Elephant – see map at the bottom).
 Note that there is a huge parking in the back: enter the tiny street just opposite of the chinese shrine.

 ⌚ 7 pm – 1 am